codefeedr/codefeedr/docs/pages/mydoc/mydoc_pipeline.md

 - mock: creates one Flink `DataStream` of all the stages and runs it without buffer.
 Only works for **sequential** pipelines.
-- local: start all stages in different threads.
+- local: start all stages in different threads as separate Flink applications.
 - clustered: start each stage individually.